uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ###  1.1.
 Problem Description, Context and Motivation

+Traffic congestion in London leads to significant time and economic losses.
+According to the INRIX 2022 Global Traffic Scorecard, the average driver in London lost £1,377 in time due to congestion, highlighting the severe impact on productivity and economic efficiency.
+Furthermore, navigating the University of Roehampton campus presents challenges for newcomers, including students, visitors, and newly employed staff members, who may struggle to find optimal routes within the campus.

 ### What is the problem?​
 Traffic congestion in London leads to significant time and economic losses.​ Navigating the University of Roehampton campus is challenging for newcomers.